Shikamaru-110/Nexus/README.md

 # Nexus
+---
-A lightweight, clean android interface for senior users
+ Nexus is a clean, lightweight & instantly understandable Android interface for senior users designed for simplicity